 The newest chic hotel in Canberra, there’s a lot to love about Canberra’s Hotel Hotel.
 The striking building, located centrally in NewActon, is a 68 room boutique hotel is filled with unique or antiquated pieces, many of the commissioned works completed by local artists (some whose work you’ll find in the pop-up shop!)

 Hotel Hotel does accommodation differently.
 Half of the rooms are flooded with natural light and views overlooking the surrounding cityscape, the other half are dark and moody facing the internal rainforest courtyard.
-If you have a preference, be sure to request it when booking as the property fills up quickly!
+If you have a preference, be sure to request it when booking at hotel jules as the property fills up quickly!